zalando/postgres-operator/docs/reference/cluster_manifest.md

   ones include

   ```
-  hostsll all +pamrole all pam
+  hostssl all +pamrole all pam
   ```
   , where pamrole is the name of the role for the pam authentication; any
     custom `pg_hba` should include the pam line to avoid breaking pam